3. Grey and yellow hues

 You may want to introduce colour through your living room furniture itself, rather than use this vibrant shade on your walls.
 A dark green sofa against a muted grey backdrop will prevent your living room from feeling cluttered or limited in space.

-Whichever colour combination you choose, we hope you’re inspired by our grey colour schemes for living rooms.
-For more home styling tips, visit our Home of Inspiration.
+Whichever colour combination you choose, we hope you’re inspired by these grey colour schemes for living rooms and find your own perfect combination.